TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 ### The object shorthand notation

 Some may get confused by the way the returned object is written in the factory function example.
 In 2015, a shortcut to creating objects was added to JavaScript.
-Say we wanted to make an object with a name, age, and color.
-We'd write it as the following:
+Say we wanted to create an object with a name, age, and color, we would write it as follows:

 ```javascript
 const name = "Bob";